bigheadG/mmWave/FDS/README.md

 # Reference

 LabGuide: reference from TI:

 https://github.com/bigheadG/mmWaveDocs/blob/master/V2450_FDS_68xx_long_range_people_det_user_guide_pdf.pdf

-ALERT: only Data Formats Section in this document be used here
+ALERT: the user can read "Data Formats" section in this document for more detail on Data Structure for V6, V9, V7 and V8 etc